4 Pro Tips for Writing Irresistible Drip Campaign Emails

 • Are some of your campaigns performing better than others?
 If so, why?
 And can these lessons be applied to the under-performing campaigns?

 The key here is not to consistently overhaul your strategy, but rather to make continuous tweaks so that your strategy is evolving alongside your customer base and the landscape of your industry.
-If this seems overwhelming, check out the range of software out there that helps you track and analyse your campaigns in real time.
+If this seems overwhelming, check out the range of software out there that helps you track and analyze your campaigns in real time.

 In summary, drip campaign emails are a great way to nurture relationships with leads while not overextending your resources.
 However, these campaigns can only be effective if the content is dynamic, compelling and creative, and it makes sense across a story arch.
 Investing time and thought into a well-planned strategy is key to making sure your content is relevant and timely, and that the sequencing of e-mails keeps momentum going and entices customers to keep coming back for more.